OpenISDM/VMS-API-doc/source/includes/v1/_account.md

 }
 ```

 Volunteer logout the system.
-The `X-VMS-AUTH-ACCESS-TOKEN` will be deleted.
+The `X-VMS-Auth-Token` will be deleted.

 <!-- logout END -->